 - are the demands on you higher than compared to others doing similar work?

-- are there signs that you are suffering from stress (for example in your behaviour or where there is repeated time off work for sickness?
+- are there signs that you are suffering from stress (for example, in your pattern of behaviour or where there is repeated time off work for sickness?

 - could your health issues be classified as a “disability”?
 This would be a physical or mental impairment that has a long-term adverse effect on your ability to carry out day to day activities.

-Once, you have notified your employer of an issue (assuming they are not aware of it first), responsibility passes to your employer to intervene and take all reasonable steps, including the possibility of sending you home if necessary, and referring the matter to occupational health.
+Once, you have notified your employer of an issue (assuming they are not aware of it first), responsibility passes to them to intervene.
+They should take all reasonable steps, including the possibility of sending you home if necessary, and referring the matter to occupational health.

-What is considered reasonable will depend on the facts of each case and the particular characteristics of each employee, together with the demands placed on them by their employer.
-An employer will not necessarily be expected to redistribute work at the expense of another employee, and it will be a balancing act in each case as to what action is expected to be taken.
+What is considered reasonable will depend on the facts of each case and your particular characteristics, together with the demands placed on you by your employer.
+Your employer will not necessarily be expected to redistribute work at the expense of another employee.
+It will be a balancing act in each case as to what action is expected to be taken.